Paris Métro: Nord-Sud competing network

 Line A was inaugurated on 4 November 1910, after being postponed because of floods in January that year.
 Line B was inaugurated on 26 February 1911.
 Because of the high construction costs, the construction of line C was postponed.
 Nord-Sud and CMP used compatible trains that could be used on both networks, but CMP trains used 600 volts third rail, and NS −600 volts overhead wire and +600 volts third rail.
 This was necessary because of steep gradients on NS lines.
 NS distinguished itself from its competitor with the high-quality decoration of its stations, the trains' extreme comfort and pretty lighting.

 Nord-Sud did not become profitable and bankruptcy became unavoidable.
 By the end of 1930, the CMP bought Nord-Sud.
 Line A became Line 12 and Line B Line 13.
-Line C was built and renamed Line 14; that line was reorganised in 1937 with Lines 8 and 10.
-This partial line is now the south part of Line 13.
+Line C was built and renamed Line 14, then was reorganised in 1937 alongside Lines 8 and 10.
+This former line 14 is now the southern part of Line 13.

 The last Nord-Sud train set was decommissioned on 15 May 1972.